 There is an estimated population of 1,000 Komodo dragons on Komodo Island, making Komodo tour an ideal place for sightings of the creature as compared to the other islands.
 Visitors can go on a ranger-led trek upon reaching the ranger station in the small fishermen village in Loh Liang, the largest settlement on Komodo Island.
 Legend has it that the Komodo dragons that live on the island are descendants of Orah, the dragon borne to the Dragon Princess.
 It is believed that throughout the century of sharing the same land and honoring the legend, Komodo villagers can communicate with the dragons.

-Be prepared to be amazed at how much the park rangers can fill you in on everything about the Komodo dragons while witnessing the creatures at their most natural habitat.
-While the Komodo dragons may seem to be docile at first sight, it is always recommended to be extra cautious and keep a safe distance from them.
-They have an excellent sense of smell, so be sure that all wounds are clean and nothing forbidden is in your bag as they can smell blood even from a far distance.
-Although, the dragons are the main creatures on Komodo, those who wish to see more wildlife can go on a longer trek.
+Be prepared to witness ancient creatures at their most natural habitat.
+While the Komodo dragons may seem docile at first sight, your guide will always remind you to be extra cautious and keep a safe distance.
+Komodo dragons have an excellent sense of smell, so be sure that all wounds are clean and nothing forbidden is in your bag as they can smell blood even from a far distance.
+Although the dragons are the main highlight of the Komodo Island tour, those who wish to see more wildlife can go on a longer trek.

 Pink Beach on Komodo Island is one of the only seven places on the planet where sand produces remarkable pink hues.
 The origin of Komodo’s Pink Beach is due to many red corals crushed by the waves, mixed with brilliant white grains of sand.
 The sight of bright pink sand and crystal clear blue waters is surreal – the true definition of paradise found only during the Komodo Island tour.
 The fairytale beach faces a reef full of exotic fish and colorful corals, making it a perfect location for wide-angle drone footage, not just photos.
 Some say it resembles cotton candy and is terrific during sunset.